One dead after large five-alarm fire at residence in Southwest Montreal

 One person has died and several others were hospitalized following a large, five-alarm residential fire in Montreal's Southwest borough Sunday.

-About 150 firefighters descended on the blaze at Les Habitations Angers, a building that provides low-cost housing for many seniors at Angers street and Galt.
+About 150 firefighters descended on the blaze at Les Habitations Angers, a building that provides low-cost housing for many seniors at Angers Street and Galt Street.

 Seven people were brought to hospital because of smoke inhalation, and one for cardiac arrest, who later died.